-As an advocate for curing the global workforce of the epidemic of disengagement, I am always linking things I see and hear back to this subject—my recent car problem is no exception.
-It made me think about the concept of warning signs and how it relates to the critical business imperative of engagement.
+As an advocate for curing the workforce of the epidemic of disengagement, I am always linking things I see and hear back to this subject.
+My recent car problem is no exception.
+It made me think about the concept of warning signs and how it relates to the business imperative of engagement.
 Although the signs of disengagement might not be constantly flashing as bright as a neon bar sign, they are there for the naked eye to see if you know what to look for.

 This person has given up on even making a pretense of caring about work.
-They show up and do what is expected but don’t expend energy or the extra effort to make sure the work is high quality.
-It’s all about just getting it done, not about getting it done right.
+They show up and do what is expected but don’t expend the energy or extra effort to make sure the work is high quality.
+It’s all about just getting it done, not getting it done right.

 2. You have an increase in absences or tardiness

 The disengaged may have trouble getting up in the morning and arriving to work on time.
 Instead, they show up when they want, not when they are scheduled to be there.
 They are also more likely to suffer mental health issues than their engaged colleagues.
 According to Gallup research, actively disengaged employees were “over six times more likely to report that their job had an ‘extremely negative impact’ on their mental health over the prior six months than all other employees.”